jason-ash/pyesg/README.md

 </details>
 <details>
-  <summary>Determine how much money you could withdraw from your savings during retirement</summary>
+  <summary><strong>Plan for retirement</strong></summary>

   * Generate 1,000 30-year, monthly scenarios of stock market data using the `GeometricBrownianMotion` model
   * Generate 1,000 30-year, monthly scenarios of bond fund data
   * Track your portfolio balance as a mix of investments in stocks and bonds
-  * Each month, simulate a withdrawal from your portfolio
+  * Each month, simulate a withdrawal from your portfolio and the growth from your investments
-  * Determine whether you are comfortable withdrawing more or less money each month, and identify the types of market conditions that lead to the best and worst outcomes.
+  * Adjust the withdrawal up or down and identify the types of markets that lead to the best and worst outcomes

 </details>
 <details>
-  <summary>Identify market conditions that put the most stress on your business</summary>
+  <summary><strong>Protect your business</strong></summary>

-  * A bank could test whether their loan portfolio is resilient to sharp drops in interest rates and higher-than-expected refinancing
+  * **Banks**: test whether loan portfolios are resilient to drops in interest rates and higher-than-expected customer refinancing
-  * An investment advisor that charges fees based on account balances could determine how much their revenue would decrease if the market fell by a certain percent next year.
+  * **Investment managers**: test the impact of market declines on revenue from account-based fees
-  * An insurance company could identify whether its assets would be sufficient to cover liabilities under a wide range of bond market scenarios.
+  * **Insurers**: test whether assets are sufficient to cover liabilities under a wide range of bond market scenarios
+  * **Small Businesses**: model customer demand correlated with the stock market to plan for potential downturns

 </details>

-## Key Features
+## Key Features of **_pyesg_**

 - Built on **numpy** for lightning fast scenario generation: 10,000+ scenarios in milliseconds
 - Dozens of stochastic processes available out of the box